 - Shorts, skirts, and dresses with hemlines more than three (3) inches above the knee cap are prohibited.

-- Sleeveless tops are prohibited for female and male students
+- Sleeveless tops are prohibited for female and male students.

-- Sheer and see-through clothing are prohibited.
+- Sheer and see-through material is prohibited.

 - Proper undergarments shall be worn and not visible.
 Solid color leggings may be worn only under clothing within dress code.